cpsusie/cjm-numerics/docs/quick_start_visual_studio/quick_start_install_vs2019.md

 ### (Optional): Enable ADX and BMI2 for x64 Configuration

 If your Intel or AMD processor supports the [ADX and BMI2][5] technologies and you are building for x64 on Windows, you may want to enable these technologies.
 Please note that if you build your code with these technologies enabled, it may not (read: probably won't) run correctly on older processors.
 The easiest way to handle this is to check whether [all your processor targets support AVX2.][6]
-If they do, enabling AVX2 in x64 mode will enable both ADX and BMI2.
+If they do, enabling AVX2 in x64 mode will enable both [ADX][7] and [BMI2][8].
 Assuming you want to enable it, go back into x64 mode as shown:

 ![release-x64 mode](images/select_release_x64.PNG)